 Get your Starter access URLs and SSH information

-- Log in to your Magento Commerce Cloud account.
+Log in to your Cloud for Adobe Commerce account.

 Click Access site to display the URL and SSH information.